 1.)
 The engine will start, even if it's just momentarily or for a few seconds and then die or.

 2.)
 The engine will only crank but not start at all.

 OK, let's make sense of your test results in little more detail choose one of the two CASES below:

-CASE 1: If the engine started, even momentarily: This let's you know that the reason your Honda is not starting is due to a Lack of Fuel issue.
+CASE 1: The engine started, even momentarily.
+This let's you know that the reason your Honda is not starting is due to a lack of fuel issue.

-This issues range from a blown fuel pump fuse, to a BAD relay, etc. So, keeping this in mind, I suggest you do two more things:
+This issues range from a blown fuel pump fuse, to a bad relay, etc. So, keeping this in mind, I suggest you do three more things:

 - If the fuel injectors are not getting any one of these two signals, the fuel injectors are not going to inject fuel into the cylinders.

 This is to remove the fuel line that connects to the fuel injector rail and place it in a container.
-Then have a helper bump the starter while you check to see if fuel comes out of the Line and into the container.
+Then have a helper bump the starter while you check to see if fuel comes out of the fuel line and into the container.